 To keep with their "money" image, each of the 5 Dollars threw a dollar bill into the crowd after every show.
 (They had talked about using $5 bills, but soon decided that could get costly.)

 For their next record, Fortune chose a couple of backups that they'd done behind singer Don Lane (whom Charles remembers as being Spanish).
 "Ooh!
 Ooh!
 Those Eyes" is a song that Fortune would also release by the Diablos on an album and by Jimmy Burke & the Sequins (in 1960).
 The flip, "Cha Cha Of Love," is the same tune as the Diablos' "Mambo Of Love," and, in fact was released prior to it (but with Fortune, you can't be sure which version was actually recorded first).
 Billed as "Don Lane and the Don Juans," the record was issued in April 1956, but doesn't seem to have been reviewed.
-Note that whenever the 5 Dollars/Don Juans backed someone up, Andre wasn't part of the group (unless, of course, it was Andre they were backing).
+Note that whenever the 5 Dollars/Don Juans backed up someone other than Andre, he wasn't part of the group.

 August saw the release of "It's All Over" and "Bobby Jean," billed as "Andre Williams and the Don Juans."
 The disc was reviewed the week of September 8, 1956, along with Chuck Berry's "Too Much Monkey Business," the Sophomores' "Linda," the Turbans' "It Was A Night Like This," Amos Milburn's second version of "Chicken Shack Boogie," the Monarchs' "Pretty Little Girl," the Pearls' "Let's You And I Go Steady," the Harptones' "Three Wishes," and the Neons' "Angel Face."
 In September, Jack Brown reported that the record was doing well in Detroit, Cleveland, Memphis, Los Angeles, Chicago, and New York.
 He also claimed that "Baby I Love You So" was still selling.
 (I'm sure that their royalty checks just got lost in the mail.)